petamoriken/float16/README.md

 ## Supports (at least)

-Last 2 versions of modern browsers (Chrome, Firefox) and the latest version of default browser on Windows 10 or macOS (Edge, Safari) and Node latest.
+The last 2 versions of modern browsers (Chrome, Firefox) and the latest version of default browser on Windows 10 or macOS (Edge, Safari) and Node latest.

 * Chrome: last 2 versions
 * Firefox: last 2 versions and ESR
-* Edge: the latest version
+* Edge: latest version
-* Safari: the latest version
+* Safari: latest version
-* Node.js: the latest version
+* Node.js: latest version

 This library's `Float16Array` uses `Proxy`, so IE11 is never supported.